 Interruption is the NUMBER ONE ENEMY of productivity.
 Every time you’re interrupted, your brain has to “change gears” to deal with the interruption.
 Once the interruption is handled, your brain has to change gears AGAIN to refocus your attention on the original task.
 Most people dramatically underestimate how erosive this is to the volume AND quality of their work.

 For example, if you’re in the middle of execution time and your phone is on, or your email is open, or if people are walking by your desk, you’re already in a state of distraction.
-The same is true for multitasking.
+The same is true for anything you’re multitasking on.

-Anytime you try to do several things at once, you put your brain in a state of distraction.
+When you try to do several things at once, you put your brain in a state of distraction.
 Whether you think you can handle this or not, the volume AND the quality of your work will STILL suffer.
-Let me give you one example before I show you just how bad this is for your long term success.
+Let me give you one example before I show you what to do about this.

-In his book “The Shallows – What the Internet is Doing to Our Brains,” author Nicholas Carr points to a study which revealed that even HYPERLINKS (<- that word contains a hyperlink) eat away at a reader’s ability to focus.
-The study had participants read online texts which contained hyperlinks.
-After this, the readers were asked to complete a simple reading comprehension test.
+In his book “The Shallows – What the Internet is Doing to Our Brains,” author Nicholas Carr points to a study which revealed that even HYPERLINKS (<- that word is a hyperlink) eat away at a reader’s ability to focus.
+First, the study asked participants to read online texts which contained hyperlinks.
+Then, the readers were asked to complete a simple reading comprehension test.

 Ever been reading a book and felt the urge to check your email or your text messages or see what people are posting on Facebook?
-Ever had that happen when you were talking to a friend, having dinner with your spouse or watching your kid’s baseball game?
+Ever been talking to a friend, having dinner with your spouse or watching your kid’s baseball game, and felt an unshakeable urge to check your phone?

-That dopamine release is what makes this behavior so addictive.
+That dopamine is what makes the behavior so addictive.
 And chemically and neurologically, the addiction to distraction just like any other addiction.
-So if you’re in the habit of multitasking or giving people unvetted access to you while you’re working, prepare for a few weeks of withdrawal as you start to work your schedule this way…
+So if you’re in the habit of multitasking or giving people unvetted access to you while you’re working, prepare for a few weeks of withdrawal while you rework your planning, connection and execution time.
+For example…

 - Planning: hide and/or shut down EVERYTHING that gives you the option to connect or to execute.